 - Articulate the value of their Biocore Honors experience.

-Janet Batzli (associate director)
+Janet Batzli (interim director)

 Michelle Harris (faculty associate)

 Amanda Popp (high impact practice facilitator)

 Biocore faculty instructors come from departments and colleges across campus (College of Letters & Science, College of Agriculture and Life Sciences, School of Medicine and Public Health, College of Engineering) and bring with them different perspectives and disciplinary expertise on a whole range of topics and scales of biological organization from molecules to ecosystems.
 The curriculum permits students to attain a relatively high level of sophistication with complete flexibility of choice for subsequent major specialization.

 Paul Bethke (Horticulture, CALS)